oliexdev/openScale/README.md

 - and many more

 Please see [openScale wikipage](https://github.com/oliexdev/openScale/wiki/Supported-scales-in-openScale) for the full list and the level of support for each scale.

+For scales without Bluetooth, or Bluetooth scales not (yet) supported by openScale, measurements can be manually entered in a quick and easy way.

 # Supported metrics :chart_with_upwards_trend:
 Weight, BMI (body mass index), body water, muscle, LBM (lean body mass), body fat, bone mass, waist circumference, waist-to-height ratio, hip circumference, waist-hip ratio, visceral fat, chest circumference, thigh circumference, biceps circumference, neck circumference, body fat caliper, BMR (basal metabolic rate), TDEE (Total Daily Energy Expenditure) and Calories.
 Each entry can also have an optional comment.